m-zaink/valify/README.md

 # valify

-Validating your inputs like never before with highly intuitive constraint classes
+Validate your inputs like never before with highly intuitive constraint classes